 Once I started wearing helmet, I regained confidence: Ewen Chatfield recalls concussion

 The first Test he played could well have been his last but Ewen Chatfield didn't just live to tell the tale but also enjoyed an enduring love affair with cricket, which ended only after he turned 68.
-Richard Hadlee's new-ball partner for the longest time, Chatfield had a scary beginning to his international career in 1975 when England bowler Peter Lever's bouncer struck him on the temple and he immediately fell unconscious exactly 35 years ago in his debut Test for New Zealand.
+Richard Hadlee's new ball partner for the longest time, Chatfield had a scary beginning to his international career in 1975, when England bowler Peter Lever's bouncer struck him on the temple and he immediately fell unconscious exactly 45 years ago in his debut Test for New Zealand.

 He had swallowed his tongue after getting concussed.
 He was saved by opposition team physio Bernard Thomas, who sprinted onto the Eden Park to give the player mouth-to-mouth resuscitation before being rushed to the hospital.
 In an interview to PTI, Chatfield spoke about how the incident impacted him but asserted that he never felt he would not be able to make a comeback.